ConjurTech/slate/source/includes/api/_orders.html.md

 }
 ```

-This is the first api call required to create an order.
+This is the first api API required to create an order.
   Orders can only be created after sufficient funds have been [deposited](#deposits) into the order maker's contract balance.
   A successfully order will be assigned an id and have makes and fills assigned to it by the order matching engine.

-A [signature](#authentication) has to be provided for this api call.
+A [signature](#authentication) has to be provided for this API call.
 An example of the message required to be signed
   can be seen on the right.

 <aside class="notice">
-  Note: After calling this endpoint, do remember to call the second api (broadcast order) for the order to be created.
+  Note: After calling this endpoint, the Execute Order endpoint has to be called for the order to be exeucted.
 </aside>

-> Example Request:
+> Example Request

 ```shell
 curl https://test-api.switcheo.network/v2/orders \